IshJha/GraphDB_query/README.md

 **Knowledge Graph Creation and Querying with Open-Source LLMs**

+**Author: Ish Jha Contact info: ishjha1929@gmail.com / jha.13@alumni.iitj.ac.in (please feel free to contact for any doubts or collabrative projects ! )**

 This project demonstrates how to leverage Large Language Models (LLMs) to create a knowledge graph and query it using natural language.

 It utilizes various open-source LLM models, including Gemini Pro, LLaMA, GEMMA, and Mistral, and employs Neo4j as the Graph Database (DB).